kutec/tssync/_posts/2012-06-30-css3ps-convert-psd-to-css3.md

 vortex_system_dislikes:
   - "0"
 ---
-<p style="text-align: center;"></p>

-I am too lazy and smart enough so I am always looking for easy way to get my work done.
-I need to provide high quality work to my clients.
-All expect lot from me and my team as well.
-Visual UI part that really matter for simplicity and elegant layouts.
-Currently website interfaces are more lightweight and interactive.

-To make a site lightweight we should use very less images in our project.
-We can use CSS3 for curves and everything.
-But we cannot get perfect combination of shapes and curves that we have created in Photoshop sometime and it's also time consuming job while you are on multiple projects!

-I got some solution on this, it's a kind of tool that convert your Photoshop design element with color (with gradient too) and shape into CSS3 code.
-So that is really simple now for designing aspects.
+I am always looking for easy way to get the work done.
+User interface really matters to gain the traffic and attract more visitors to site.
+Some designs needs smooth curves and shadow effects.
+In traditional fashion, this can be done using set of images but CSS3 is the better way.
+CSS3 is facilitated with many new properties we can use instead of images.
+Using CSS3 we can optimize the loading time as well.

+Sometime it is tough to get correct colors for gradients.
+The same is possible to get correct curves and shadow too.
+I came across to helpful Photoshop tool - <a href="http://css3ps.com/" target="_blank">CSS3Ps</a>.

+CSS3Ps converts your Photoshop design elements with accurate specification CSS3 code.
+<h2>Official Site</h2>
+<a href="http://CSS3Ps" target="_blank">http://css3ps.com/</a>
+<h2>Download</h2>
-<blockquote><em><strong><a title="CSS3PS - CS5 / CS6" href="http://css3ps.com/CSS3Ps.zxp" target="_blank">Download CSS3PS - Photoshop CS5 / CS6</a></strong></em>
+<a title="CSS3PS - CS5 / CS6" href="http://css3ps.com/CSS3Ps.zxp" target="_blank">Photoshop CS5 / CS6

-<em><strong><a title="CSS3PS - CS3 / CS4" href="http://css3ps.com/CSS3Ps.jsx" target="_blank">Download CSS3PS - Photoshop CS3 / CS4</a></strong></em></blockquote>
+</a><a title="CSS3PS - CS3 / CS4" href="http://css3ps.com/CSS3Ps.jsx" target="_blank">Photoshop CS3 / CS4</a>